davidtys/writetheman/README.md

 Create, show and list the <a href='http://middlemanapp.com/basics/blogging/'>middleman blog</a> articles.

-It's used by my Rails middleman editor RailsTheMan
+It's used by my middleman editor <a href='https://github.com/davidtysman/railstheman'>RailsTheMan</a> to manage articles in the browser.

 ## Installation